 The program leading to the MA in Art History introduces students to a global history of art by way of close engagement with artworks.
 Coursework and independent practicum projects will draw upon public and private collections throughout the Dallas and Fort Worth area as well as the innovative and interdisciplinary research initiatives of our scholars.
 By exploring a broad range of material across geography, chronology, and medium, students will develop a strong foundation in historiography, theory, and professional practices.

-The two-year program is designed as a rigorous, immersive experience that will launch graduates directly into top doctoral programs or arts careers.
+The intensive sixteen-month program (four semesters) is designed as a rigorous, immersive experience for that will launch graduates directly into top doctoral programs or arts careers.

 Associate Professor: Mark Rosen @mxr088000